 A person concerned about a GEF-financed project may bring a complaint forward, either to a local or country-level dispute resolution system, a GEF Partner Agency or the GEF Resolution Commissioner.

 When a person submits a complaint, the Commissioner will confirm receipt and be in touch with the person to seek any needed clarifications, review possible next steps, and answer any questions about the conflict resolution function.
 Normally, the Commissioner will also contact other interested parties to seek further information on the matter.
 These initial steps normally will be completed within three weeks of receipt of the initial complaint.
-The Commissioner will at all times respect requests for confidentiality by persons submitting complaints.
+The Commissioner will at all times respect requests for confidentiality and anonimity by persons submitting complaints.

 On the basis of these initial steps, the Commissioner will determine if the complaint falls within the mandate of the GEF conflict resolution function.
 If so, the Commissioner works to develop next steps to seek resolution of the conflict in dialogue with the parties involved and taking into account the nature of the complaint, the requests of the person(s) bringing the complaint, and relevant information.
 The steps may include facilitation of dialogue to resolve the issues, seeking appropriate responsive action by the responsible parties, conciliation or mediation, independent fact-finding, and/or referral of the matter to the independent grievance mechanism of a responsible implementing agency (in the case of GEF-financed projects), among others.
 The Commissioner will keep the involved persons and parties informed of status and progress in resolving the conflict, in keeping with the conflict resolution mandate.